Discovering...

 Seasonal pricing may apply.
 Book early for the best fares.

-High-speed at 320 km/h, the fastest train in Africa
+High-speed at 320 km/h — the fastest train in Africa

-Most popular tourist route, frequent departures
+Most popular tourist route with frequent departures

 Ultra-frequent shuttle service, runs every 30 minutes

-Scenic route through inland Morocco
+Scenic route through inland Morocco with pastoral views

-Quick connection between two imperial cities
+Quick hop between two imperial cities

 Direct route linking the capital to the cultural heart

-Longest route, overnight option available
+Longest ONCF route — overnight departure available

 Best for: Budget travelers and short trips under 2 hours